byu-cpe/ComputingBootCamp/website/_selfpaced/Lcm.md

 * build-essential
 * libglib2.0-dev
 * cmake (version 3.1 or higher)
-And one more that I highly recommend installing to allow access to a few useful tools we will cover later, which is:
-* default-jdk
+* default-jdk (not required, but permits use of useful tools later on)

 To install all of the above:
-* Run ```sudo apt update ``` to update your package list
+- Run ```sudo apt update ``` to update your package list
-* Run ```sudo apt install build-essential libglib2.0-dev cmake default-jdk``` to install all of the dependencies ** If you already have some of the dependencies installed, running the above command will just skip installing the ones you already have on your system
+- Run ```sudo apt install build-essential libglib2.0-dev cmake default-jdk``` to install all of the dependencies
+    - If you already have some of the dependencies installed, running the above command will just skip installing the ones you already have on your system

 Some optional prerequisites for LCM can be found on the build instructions webpage, but they are not necessary for basic LCM operations and compatibility with the C and C++ programming languages.
 Should you encounter any problems using LCM with another language, please refer to the [full build instructions](https://lcm-proj.github.io/build_instructions.html) to find those optional prerequisites.

 #### Notes on CMake